 Boulder County's Only Accredited Sleep Program

-Boulder Community Health has one of the most comprehensive sleep disorder
+Boulder Community Health has partnered with the

-programs in Colorado.
-Our two Sleep Diagnostics Centers -- one in
+Our Sleep Diagnostics Centers in

 American Academy of Sleep Medicine (AASM), the professional medical association dedicated to assuring quality care

 for patients.
 The AASM sets standards and promotes excellence in treatment,

 - Our sleep technologists are certified and participate in on-going education

 on the latest advancements in treating sleep disorders

 - Our centers are equipped with the latest tools to diagnose sleep and accurately

 - When necessary, diagnostic results and treatment recommendations can be

 Patients receive consultations with board-certified specialists and may